• Skip to primary navigation

 No tricks necessary and the more full the jar is the less space for air.
 Just be aware of the off-gassing after defrosting means the jar will open with a pop so mind your fingers when you do.

-It depends, if you have developed a coffee palate that’s capable of picking up the flavors on the bag then yes you’re probably going to taste a difference.
+It depends, if you’re a true coffee lover and have developed a coffee palate that’s capable of picking up the flavors on the bag then yes you’re probably going to taste a difference.
 If like me you just like coffee and couldn’t tell you anything about the tasting notes then no you’re probably not going to taste a difference.

 Doubly so if you take it with cream and sugar.